 What’s interesting is that these black stains only happen to Converse shoes, but not to other similar-looking sneakers from other brands.

-Many footwear enthusiasts have also agreed to this fact, so we can only wonder why this “black lace” phenomenon only happens to Converse Chuck Taylors.
+Many footwear enthusiasts have also agreed with this fact, so we can only wonder why this “black lace” phenomenon only happens to Converse Chuck Taylors.

 Luckily, we’ve done our research and figured out some easy hacks to share with you on how to prevent black stains from happening to Converse white laces.